Louth (barony): Location

 Louth barony is found in central County Louth, mostly between the River Glyde and River Fane.

-Louth barony is bordered to the north by Dundalk Upper; to the south by Ardee; and to the west by Farney, County Monaghan.
+It is bordered to the north by Dundalk Upper; to the south by Ardee; and to the west by Farney, County Monaghan.

 History

 Louth barony was formed from Ludha, or Lugha, the country of the Ó Cearbhaill Oirialla (O'Carroll of Oriel).

 List of settlements

 Below is a list of settlements in Louth barony: